microsoft/windows-ai-studio-templates/configs/llama-v2-7b/README.md

 python finetuning/invoke_olive.py
 ```

+Checkpoints and final model will be saved in `models` folder.

 ### Model fine-tuning on Azure

 Please make sure that you have created the Azure ML workspace according to the following directions: